42Chat Data Processing Agreement

-“Data Protection Law” means all applicable legislation relating to data protection and privacy, including without limitation the EU Data Protection Directive 95/46/EC and all local laws and regulations which amend or replace any of them, including the GDPR, together with any national implementing laws in any Member State of the European Union or, to the extent applicable, in any other country, as amended, repealed, consolidated or replaced from time to time.
-The terms “process”, “processes” and “processed” will be construed accordingly.
+“Data Protection Law” means all applicable legislation relating to data protection and privacy, including without limitation the GDPR, together with any national implementing laws in any Member State of the European Union or, to the extent applicable, in any other country, and any applicable privacy or data protection laws and regulations of the United States and its states, including without limitation the CCPA, as amended, repealed, consolidated or replaced from time to time.

 “Data Subject” means the individual to whom Personal Data relates.

 “GDPR” means the General Data Protection Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data.

 “Instruction” means the written, documented instruction, issued by Controller to Processor, and directing the same to perform a specific action with regard to Personal Data (including, but not limited to, depersonalizing, blocking, deletion, making available).

 “Personal Data” means any information relating to an identified or identifiable individual where such information is contained within Client Data and is protected similarly as personal data or personally identifiable information under applicable Data Protection Law.